Guarth/interactive-web-app/README.md

 This project is a dynamic web application built using HTML, CSS, and JavaScript, featuring interactive user input, animations, and real-time UI updates.

 ⚙️ Features
-Interactive form handling and validation
+Interactive form handling and validation.
 Dynamic DOM manipulation using JavaScript
 Animated modal popups using setTimeout and setInterval User input tracking and display updates